-Netanyahu, his rival to meet Trump on Mideast peace next week: Pence
+Netanyahu, his rival to meet Trump on Mideast peace next week -Pence

 LONG-DELAYED PLAN

-The launch of Trump’s plan to end the decades-long conflict between Israel and the Palestinians has been delayed numerous times since it was first mooted more than two years ago.
+The launch of Trump’s plan to end the decades-long conflict between Israel and the Palestinians has been delayed numerous times over the last two years.

-Prospects for a breakthrough appear dim and details of the plan have been kept under wraps.
-But a source familiar with the situation said U.S. officials would “most likely” share some details of the plan with Netanyahu and Gantz.
+A source familiar with the peace team’s thinking said bringing both Netanyahu and Gantz in on the details is aimed at focusing the plan on Israel and “taking this out of the political realm.”

+Trump is facing his own political clock, preoccupied with his bid for re-election next November, and could ill afford to wait more months for Israel to decide who its next prime minister will be, the source said.

 Israeli-Palestinian peace talks collapsed in 2014 and Palestinians have called Trump’s proposal dead in the water, even before its publication, citing what they see as his pro-Israel policies.

-The Trump administration has reversed decades of U.S. policy on the conflict, refraining from endorsing the “two-state solution” - the longtime international formula which envisages a Palestinian state co-existing with Israel.
+The Trump administration has reversed decades of U.S. policy on the conflict, refraining from endorsing the two-state solution - the longtime international formula which envisages a Palestinian state co-existing with Israel.

 It has also recognized Jerusalem as Israel’s capital and moved its embassy there.
 More recently, U.S. Secretary of State Mike Pompeo announced in November that the United States no longer viewed Israel’s settlements on West Bank land as “inconsistent with international law”.